haryHuds0n/asterisk_project/README.md

 ### Configure Asterisk for WebRTC Clients

-To configure Asterisk for WebRTC Clients we need to create a certificates To create Certificates we need to change to directory that we install Asterisk before and run following command.
+To configure Asterisk for WebRTC Clients we need to create a certificates, we need to change to directory that we install Asterisk before and run following command.

 ```bash
 sudo contrib/scripts/ast_tls_cert -C <IP-Address-of-Asterisk-Server> -O "My Organization" -b 2048 -d /etc/asterisk/keys